HyperGrundy/config4hypedns/README.md

 ### Notes

 This is a Python script, so users will need to ensure they have Python installed.
-It should work with either Python 2 or 3 at this time.
+It should work with Python 2.6 and up.

 Feedback, good or bad, is encouraged.
 Seek Grundy on IRC, uppit, or socialnode.
 Email: grundy@hyperboria.name